misheska/misheska.github.com/source/_posts/2013-03-24-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 Berkshelf automatically loads all your cookbook dependencies much like Bundler automatically loads all your gem dependencies.

-Where does the Berkshelf Vagrant plugin put the cookbooks it downloads?
+Where does the Berkshelf put the cookbooks it downloads?
 You can find them in `~/.berkshelf/cookbooks`

     /Users/misheska/.berkshelf/cookbooks
     ├── build-essential-1.3.4